Language selection

 Saskatchewan RCMP violent crime 10-year trend

-Year North District Central District South District
+Year North District Central District South District Saskatchewan RCMP Total

 Assault includes Common Assault, Aggravated Assault, Assault with a Weapon or Causing Bodily Harm.

-From 2014 to 2023, Assault offences have increased 33% in Saskatchewan RCMP jurisdiction.
-The majority of the offences that are categorized under Assault, are driven by Common Assault – which generally refers to situations when someone is grabbed, pushed, shoved, slapped, punched or kicked.
-However, there has been an increase in more severe forms of assault – which includes Assault with a Weapon or Causing Bodily Harm and Aggravated Assault.
+From 2015 to 2024, Assault offences have increased 32% in Saskatchewan RCMP jurisdiction.
+The majority of the offences that are categorized under Assault, are driven by Common Assault - which generally refers to situations when someone is grabbed, pushed, shoved, slapped, punched or kicked.
+However, there has been an increase in more severe forms of assault - which includes Assault with a Weapon or Causing Bodily Harm and Aggravated Assault.

-From 2014 to 2023, Assault with a Weapon or Causing Bodily Harm offences have increased 86% in Saskatchewan RCMP jurisdiction.
+From 2015 to 2024, Assault with a Weapon or Causing Bodily Harm offences have increased 73% in Saskatchewan RCMP jurisdiction.
 This involves situations when the perpetrator carries, uses or threatens to use a weapon; causes bodily harm or chokes, suffocates or strangles the victim.

-From 2014 to 2023, Aggravated Assault offences have increased 41% in Saskatchewan RCMP jurisdiction.
+From 2015 to 2024, Aggravated Assault offences have increased 43% in Saskatchewan RCMP jurisdiction.
 As per the Criminal Code, this involves situations where the victim is wounded, maimed, disfigured or their life is endangered.

 Chart 6: Annual number of assaults